Ocean plastics returning to pollute Australian beaches: study

 CANBERRA.
-KAZINFORM Plastic waste from the ocean is washing up and increasing pollution on Australian beaches, researchers have found.
+KAZINFORM - Plastic waste from the ocean is washing up and increasing pollution on Australian beaches, researchers have found, Xinhua reports.

-In a study published on Wednesday, a team from the Commonwealth Scientific and Industrial Research Organization (CSIRO) and Utrecht University in the Netherlands revealed that plastic waste in the ocean is making its way back to the Australian shore where it is trapped by coastal vegetation, Xinhua reports.
+In a study published on Wednesday, a team from the Commonwealth Scientific and Industrial Research Organization (CSIRO) and Utrecht University in the Netherlands revealed that plastic waste in the ocean is making its way back to the Australian shore where it is trapped by coastal vegetation.

 Denise Hardesty, a Principal Research Scientist from the CSIRO, said that the amount of debris on beaches explains why estimates of waste entering the ocean are 100 times larger than the amount of plastic observed floating on the surface.